frictionlessdata/frictionless-py/docs/development/contributing.md

 - formatting: `black`
 - type checking: `mypy` (under construction)

 It's a commonplace but, of course, you need `git` to work on the project, also `make` is recommended.

-### Development Environment

 After cloning the repository, it's recommended to create a virtual environment and install the dependencies:

 > it will install a `git commit` hook running the tests